sjsu-library/unionist/_items/unionist--text-0393.md

   to elevate the black man<br>  to an equality with the white?
 If it be, I give up the argument at once.
-If<br>  the negro can be treated in this country as it becometh a man, in whose face<br>  is lighted up the quenchless fire of an undying intellect, and on whose brown<br>  God has stamped the indelible signet of immortality, the colonization society,<br>  as far as respects the American negro, is laboring in a worthless cause.<br>  <em>    Take the negro home to your heart, and embrace him as your brother, and you<br>    will save our society much time and expense.<br>
+If<br>  the negro can be treated in this country as it becometh a man, in whose face<br>  is lighted up the quenchless fire of an undying intellect, and on whose brow<br>  God has stamped the indelible signet of immortality, the colonization society,<br>  as far as respects the American negro, is laboring in a worthless cause.<br>  <em>    Take the negro home to your heart, and embrace him as your brother, and you<br>    will save our society much time and expense.<br>